 - Proceed to the next step and apply for a UBC Student ID Number (you will only receive the link to this form after successfully submitting the VIRS Initial Application).

-- Create your Campus Wide Login (CWL) account using the student number you will receive after submitting the online application. *A Campus Wide Login (CWL) will allow you to access the Student Service Centre (SSC), where you will be able make fee payments.
+- Create your Campus Wide Login (CWL) account using the student number you will receive after submitting the online application. *A Campus Wide Login (CWL) will allow you to access the Student Service Centre (SSC), where you will be able to make fee payments.

-- The VIRS Program Fee ($415) will be charged to your account about one week after you obtain your UBC Student ID Number.
+- The VIRS Program Fee ($415) will be charged to your SSC account about one week after you obtain your UBC Student ID Number.

-- Pay the assessed to your Student Service Centre (SSC) account.
+- Pay the assessed fee to your Student Service Centre (SSC) account.
 You should receive your UBC Letter of Acceptance within 2 - 3 weeks after paying your VIRS Program Fee.
 The time will depend on the overall number of applications we are receiving.
 We ask for your patience in this process.
 We are not able to rush or expedite letters of acceptance based on your individual situation.

 - Apply for the appropriate immigration document (for example, study permit and/or Temporary Resident Visa (TRV), or Electronic Travel Authorization (eTA), if applicable) using the Letter of Acceptance.